mimmol99/Text_Classification_with_LLM_automatic_labelling/README.md

 # Text_Classification
-Text classification on different techniques using an LLM as label generator
+Text classification using different techniques and an LLM as label generator

 # First phase: load sentences
-Load sentences from a document,one per line
+Load sentences from a document,one per line.

 # Second phase: Choose an LLM
-Use one LLM from OpenAI family,Groq or Claude to extract label.
+Use one LLM from OpenAI family,Groq or Claude to generate labels.
 Remember to modify the prompt for your case.

 # Third phase: Try different techniques
-Choose one or more techniques to classify the sentences
+Choose one or more techniques to classify the sentences.

 - KNN with common train or HalvingRandomSearchCV
 - RandomForest with common train or HalvingRandomSearchCV